o3de/o3de.org/content/docs/user-guide/gems/reference/ros2/ros2-gem-user-guide.md

 - Each sensor has a configuration, including one or more Publishers.
 - Sensors publish at a given rate (frequency).
-- Some sensors can be visualised.
+- Some sensors can be visualized.

-If you intend to add your own sensor, it might be useful to look at how sensors already provided within the Gem are implemented.
+If you intend to add your own sensor, it might be useful to look at how sensors already provided within the O3DE ROS2 Gem are implemented.

 Sensors can be fall into one of two categories: